CHINA. Eucalyptus globulus Essential Oil

 A blend of Cinnamomum zeylanicum (Ceylon Cinnamon), Daucus carota (Queen Anne’s Lace), Eucalyptus globulus, Rosmarinus officinalis (Rosemary), and Camelina sativa (Camelina) was tested for its anti-bacterial, anti-fungal, and anti-viral properties.
 This mix was proven effective against staph infections, e-coli, and pseudomondas—three drug and antibiotic resistant infections.
 The mix was also effective against the viruses H1N1 and HSV1.
 (E. globulus had previously tested as effective against H1N1).

 Eucalyptus globulus was tested against seven pathogens that affect fish, and was found to be effective against all of them.

-Researchers individually tested Thymus schimperi (tosagne - Northern Ethiopia), Matricaria chamomilla (chamomile), Eucalyptus globulus, and Rosmarinus officinalis (Rosemary) for their antimicrobial and antifungal properties.
-All but chamomile were effective against pseudomonas, shigella staph infection, e-coli, and three types of salmonella.
-(5)
+Researchers individually tested Thymus schimperi (Tosagne, an Ethiopian Thyme species), Matricaria chamomilla (Chamomile), Eucalyptus globulus, and Rosemarinus officinalis (Rosemary) for their antimicrobial and antifungal properties.
+All but Chamomile were effective against Pseudomonas, Shigella, Staph, E. coli, and three types of Salmonella.